kyranet/lore/archid/characters/Skyra.md

 As the resources for more [[NEμBOT]] androids became more readily available and the technology stabilised, more engineers transitioned over the years, leading in the number of computer breakthroughs increasing at a faster peace.
 In May 2279, Evangelyn volunteered for the prototype class — fifth in its time — [[Aerum]], which had a faster reaction time and an improved sensor capability.
 The prototype would be installed in 2281.

-In September 2279, Evangelyn, [[Crysrel]] and [[Alestra]] started a 6-month expedition at [[Xaminar]]'s abandoned capital planet in the search of blueprints and new technologies from the planet's research centres and laboratories.
+In September 2279, Evangelyn, [[Crysrel]] and [[Alestra]] started a 6-month expedition at [[Xaminar]]'s abandoned capital planet, [[Xin]], in the search of blueprints and new technologies from the planet's research centres and laboratories.
 The expedition ended earlier in January 2280 when they found a prototype robot attached to a quantum computer, named [[Iriss]], who they would bring back to [[Nova]] alongside the quantum computer's core.

 ### 2282-3115
 In 2282, Evangelyn started her a career as a space explorer alongside her partner, [[Crysrel]], and together held a long expedition gathering a lot of data.
 The first expedition ended in 3015 due to technical issues in the starships, and arrived back at [[Nova]] in 3017 after 735 years of exploring strange new worlds, seeking out new life and new civilizations, boldly going where no Novan has gone before.